High availability

 RPC (Remote Procedure Call) is a protocol for executing functions on a remote system.
 RPC enables direct communication in distributed systems and is crucial for replication and high availability tasks.

 Flags --coordinator-id, --coordinator-port and --management-port need to be unique and specified on coordinator instances.
 They will cause the creation of a Raft server that coordinator instances use for communication.
-Flag --instance-health-check-frequency-sec specifies how often should leader coordinator should check the status of the replication instance to update its status.
+Flag --instance-health-check-frequency-sec specifies how often should leader coordinator check the status of the replication instance to update its status.
 Flag --instance-down-timeout-sec gives the user the ability to control how much time should pass before the coordinator starts considering the instance to be down.

 Consider the instance to be down only if several consecutive pings fail because a single ping can fail because of a large number of different reasons in distributed systems.